shakes76/PatternFlow/recognition/s4581401-VQVAE/README.md

 <p align = "center"><img src = "./images/PixelCNN_image.PNG", height = 400></p>

 To correctly define the conditional probability of the prior predicted pixels to predict the next pixel, a mask is applied so that pixels which have not been predicted are not considered in the convolution operation.
+The PixelCNN is trained on codebook samples, which are obtained by passing the training input images through VQ-VAE's trained encoder from the previous section.

 **Types of Masked Convolution Layer**